sdfsdfs

 Most adults feel discomfort talking to youth about sex, particularly if we know that the child has experienced sexual trauma.
 Every child needs to have ongoing conversations about sexual health, healthy relationships and their future plans.
 The idea that there is one “sex talk” or a couple classes in school is inadequate for every child.
 For youth in out-of-home care, involved adults must make particular efforts to ensure that youth have safe relationships in which they can talk about sexual health without feeling shame.
 Every adult who interacts with youth in out-of-home care should be trained in having trauma-informed discussions about sex.
 Training should focus on building the confidence and skills of adults and provide ongoing support for adults and technical assistance for agencies.

-1) Complete a needs assessment to understand what information is needed by professionals working with youth in out of home care to support positive sexual health outcomes;
+- Completed a needs assessment to understand what information is needed by professionals working with youth in out of home care to support positive sexual health outcomes;

-2) Bring together professionals working with youth in out of home care to develop a strategic plan for providing sexual health education in Central Texas;
+- Brought together professionals working with youth in out of home care to develop a strategic plan for providing sexual health education in Central Texas;

-3) Develop group-based and individual tools for professionals working with youth;
+- Developed group-based and individual tools for professionals working with youth;

-4) Develop trainings for those working with youth; and
+- Developed trainings for those working with youth; and

-5) Implement and monitor the strategic plan.
+- Implemented and monitored the strategic plan.